jcarnu/pgdayfr/index.md

 <hr/>

 <center>
-<h2>PG Day France 2025 : See You in Mons! 🇧🇪</h2>
+<h2>PG Day France 2026 : See You in Toulouse! 🇫🇷</h2>
 </center>

 The PG Day France is the annual conference of the French-speaking PostgreSQL community.

-This year, the event will take place on **June 3 and 4, 2025, in Mons (Belgium)**.
-We are seizing the opportunity to expand beyond borders by also accepting presentations in English!
-To maintain the primarily French-speaking identity of PG Day France, the CfP committee will ensure a balanced distribution of languages.
+This year, the event will take place on **June 3 and 4, 2026, in Toulouse (France)**, at the Météo France headquarters (42 avenue Gaspard Coriolis).

 So, if you are an expert in a field related to open-source databases, have used PostgreSQL in a specific context (_large-scale deployments, high loads, well-known clients, innovative projects, etc._), or are involved in an open-source project related to PostgreSQL, don't hesitate to submit a talk!

 <strong>Program for these two days:</strong>
-* <strong>Tuesday morning</strong>: Hands-on workshops to deepen your PostgreSQL skills.
+* <strong>Tuesday, June 3rd</strong>: A full day dedicated to workshops (4 workshops to choose from).
-* <strong>Tuesday afternoon & Wednesday</strong>: Conferences, panel discussions, and lightning talks to engage with the community and experts.
+* <strong>Wednesday, June 4th</strong>: A day of talks to engage with the community and experts.

 Enthusiasts, students, DBAs, developers, and companies: everyone comes together to share and learn about PostgreSQL!
 Stay tuned for more details and the opening of registrations.